gbraad-unitedstack/tools-training/md/index.md

 partitions.

-    Warning: Don’t delete, modify, or add partitions if you don’t know what you are doing.
-You will lose data!
+    Warning: Don’t delete, modify, or add partitions unless you know what you are doing.
+There is a risk of data loss!

 ## fdisk - Basic usage